vigmond/xmgrace-patch/README.md

 13. Resized the default width of the xmgrace window (HighRes: 1200; LowRes: 1000).

 14. New Library of non-linear fitting functions is now included in Debian unstable/testing and in the official version of grace in Maverick.

+15. Autoticking is no longer error so the console window need not popup when you change scale.

 ## Developers